-Awarded each spring, the Sabin Sustainable Venture Prize supports innovative student and faculty ideas for a for-profit business that advances a more sustainable way of life.
+Awarded each spring, the Sabin Sustainable Venture Prize supports Yale's most innovative ideas for businesses that advance a more sustainable way of life.
 Past winners include an online social platform to expand the adoption of solar power, a software package for improving forest inventory data, and a sustainable protein producer.

 The program was created in 2008 with the generous support of the Andrew Sabin Family Foundation.
 It is managed by the Yale Center for Business and the Environment (CBEY) and seeks to:

 - Stimulate applications of entrepreneurship and innovation to address issues of sustainability;